 Open the Matrix

-This Gap Analysis Matrix example is from the TOGAF Specification; it illustrates Gap Analysis for ABBs that are services from the Network Services category.
+This Gap Analysis Matrix example is from the TOGAF Specification; it illustrates Gap Analysis for Architecture Building Blocks (ABBs) that are services from the Network Services category.

 Using the Gap Analysis Matrix

-To locate an object in the Project Browser, right-click on it and select the 'Locate in Project Browser' option.
+To locate an object from the Matrix in the Browser window, right-click on it and select the 'Find in Project Browser' option.

-In the cells at the intersection of the target element columns and baseline element rows, you can create and edit Gap Analysis Notes.
-To edit the notes double-click on the cell, or right-click and select the 'Edit Notes' option.
+In the cells at the intersection of the Target element columns and Baseline element rows, you can create and edit Gap Analysis Notes.
+To edit the notes double-click on the cell, or right-click and select the 'Edit Gap Note' option.

 In the example:

 - Broadcast Services and Shared Screen Services are present in the Baseline Architecture but missing from the Target Architecture; therefore, you must create appropriate Gap elements in the 'Missing / Eliminated' column, the last column of the matrix

 - Mailing List Services is not in the Baseline Architecture but it is in the Target Architecture, meaning that the service is a new one in the Target Architecture and it must be procured or developed; you must create a corresponding Gap element in the 'New' row, the last row of the matrix